bitaculous/assetify/README.md

 [Travis CI]: https://travis-ci.org/bitaculous/assetify "Assetify at Travis CI"
 [Travis CI Status]: https://img.shields.io/travis/bitaculous/assetify.svg?style=flat "Travis CI Status"
 [Velocity]: http://velocityjs.org "Accelerated JavaScript animation"
-[Waypoints]: http://imakewebthings.com/jquery-waypoints "A jQuery plugin that makes it easy to execute a function whenever you scroll to an element"
+[Waypoints]: http://imakewebthings.com/waypoints "A library that makes it easy to execute a function whenever you scroll to an element."
 [yepnope]: http://yepnopejs.com "An asynchronous conditional resource loader that's super-fast, and allows you to load only the scripts that your users need"